FioChuck/cloud-composer-demo/README.md

 # TL;DR

 Two simple Cloud Composer Airflow DAGs _(Directed Acyclic Graph)_ that copy partitioned Parquet files from Google Cloud Storage into BigQuery.
 The partitioned files contain stock data ingested via the [Alpaca](https://alpaca.markets/) Market Data API.
 Follow [this template](https://github.com/FioChuck) for tips on interfacing with the API.
-Both workflows aggregate trade samples into daily buckets.
+Both workflows aggregate trade samples into daily buckets and save the summarized results into BigQuery.

 This repo can also be used as a deployment template for Cloud Composer via GitHub Actions.
 The yaml defined in `/.github/workflows/ ` automates deployment into GCS and registers the DAG with Cloud Composer.

-This repo is also a great resource for learning Data Lineage in Dataplex.
-Cloud Composer and BigQuery are both natively integrated with Data Lineage.
+Lastly, this repo is a great resource for learning Data Lineage in Dataplex.
+Cloud Composer and BigQuery both natively integrated with Data Lineage.
 The two workflows described in the repo automatically generate lineage processes and runs.

 # Overview